EnCiv/undebate-ssp/README.md

 **Note:** that these scripts for running the database locally will erase the database every time.
 If there are database recordes that should be made a permanent part of the project, put them in iotas.json.

+## Cloudinary
+Videos and images are stored at cloudinary, a content delivery network (CDN) with image and video transform APIs.
+You won't need this until you start posting recorded videos, so you can set it up now, or later by following these [instructions](https://docs.google.com/presentation/d/14i6XuQ1i5HuM1BS69s4m6FHI0FK9ketSdERvid7LJTo/present)

-# Running the Dev server
+## Running the Dev server
 After the database is up, you can do `npm run dev` and this will start the server.
 There will be warnings about other enviornment variable that aren't setup, but we don't need those.

 ```